Samurai Taisen

 Samurai Taisen (侍大戦) is an online MMORTS developed and published by PST Team, a small indie developer team based in Surabaya, Indonesia.
 Samurai Taisen has undergone one pre-testing at December 7, 2012.
-The game will be released on May 6, 2013 as a web browser game and was described by the development team as a combination of both MMORTS and Visual novel aspects to a game.
+The game was released on May 6, 2013 as a web browser game and was described by the development team as a combination of both MMORTS and Visual novel aspects to a game.

 Gameplay

 Samurai Taisen is set in an alternate universe of the warring states period in Japan where players assume their role as Ji-samurai.
 Each player starts the game as leader of a small, undeveloped village that they must develop to expand their lands.
 They develop the village by constructing new buildings and upgrading existing ones.
 To defend their villages, players may also recruit troops both to defend and to attack other villages.
 The player may expand their lands by establishing new villages, or by conquering other players' villages.
 Players can communicate with each other using in-game messages, and may join alliances for military and economic co-operation with other players.